 This also makes categorizing and tracking expenses, invoices, and customer history pretty easy.

 If you want to integrate your accounting software with other software and apps, Quickbooks won’t disappoint you.
-The software has more than 650 integrations whereas Zoho books has just over 30.
+The software has more than 650 integrations whereas Zoho books have just over 30.

 Support Network and Customer Service